Take response actions on a device

 Contains files for SMBInboundSessions and SMBOutboundSession.

-NOTE: If there are no sessions (inbound or outbound), you'll get a text file which tell you that there are no SMB sessions found.
+NOTE: If there are no sessions (inbound or outbound), you'll get a text file that tell you that there are no SMB sessions found.

 |Temp Directories||Contains a set of text files that lists the files located in %Temp% for every user in the system.